All about the Turabian Format for Academic Writing

-Here are the main requirements for any work written in Chicago Turabian format.
+Here are the main requirements for any work written in Turabian.

 • The margins must be adjusted to a minimum width of 2.54 cm and a maximum of 3.81 cm.

-• Palantino or Times New Roman should be chosen to read the font easily.
+• Palantino or Times New Roman should be chosen so that the font can be read easily.

 • The font size cannot be less than 10 points (preferably 12 points).